joergkrause/svogv/docs/setup/setup-gulp.md

     npm i gulp -g

 `i` is short for `install`. 'gulp' is the name of the package.
-It's being pulled from node package repositirys **npm**.
+It's being pulled from node package repository **npm**.
 It can be found right [here](https://www.npmjs.com).

 ![Figure: The source of almost everything](../images/npm-screenshot.png)

-> The browser interface is crucial, at is leads to the various packages description, documentation, links to the sources on Github and many other useful links.
+> The browser interface is crucial, as it leads to the various packages description, documentation, links to the sources on Github and many other useful links.

 Once Gulp is being installed, you should be able to check this by asking for Gulp's version: